Branding Is BS, and It’s Done Backwards

 It’s actually the other way around.
 You need to GET BUSINESS beforeyou can become a brand.
 Nobody can be a brand without sales.
 Mass advertising without sales is just ego stroking.
 It’s not branding.
 It’s just stupid.
 And it fails.

 So how do you become branded, then?
-And what is brand anyway?
+And what is a brand anyway?

 It’s simple.
 You become a brand the same way it’s been done for thousands of years, the same way that people naturally associate themselves with places, things and tribes: You do it by conducting good business practices.
 By making your patients happy.
 By SELLING as many people as possible into your practice, and then making them happy with the services they bought.
 You create positive business flow, and that results in a brand association.
 You add enough people into your group to start your village.
 You grow your village to become a town.
 You grow your town to become a nation.